 School Board Policy - 5.20.2 Student Information on Web Site Form pg.
-167 any such information be given to "third parties."
-Any data collected shall be used solely to monitor site activity to help the district improve the usefulness of the site to its visitors.
+167

 The Nemo Vista School District shall maintain a web page to provide information about its schools, students, and activities to the community.
 This policy is adopted to promote continuity between the different pages on the district website by establishing guidelines for their construction and operation.